cnbbooks/lfe-casting-spels/book/part7/5-commands.md

     ',(sent-prompt)))
 ```

+We had noticed earlier when making our first process-based server that the command ``hi`` was output to the user -- this is simply because it was the output of the last function inside the ``send`` command.
+What if we make the last function inside the ``send`` command return something that we *want* to see? ... like our new prompt!
+So that's what we've done :-)

 Now let's create the commands that we will type: the SPELs that will send messages to our little game server:

 ```lisp